-Thanks to Iceland's renewable energy policies, the use of water in large capacities (i.e. for swimming pools/saunas) is very cheap, therefore making it a favourite pastime amongst Icelanders.
+Thanks to Iceland's renewable energy policies, the use of water in large capacities (i.e., for swimming pools/saunas) is very cheap, therefore making it a favorite pastime amongst Icelanders.

-That passion results in 18 swimming pools being located in the greater Reykjavík area alone.
+This passion results in 18 swimming pools located in the greater Reykjavík area alone.

-Some of these pools have both an indoor and an outdoor pool, a sauna and at least one hot tub (some even have as many as 7 or 8).
+Some of these locations have indoor and outdoor pools, a sauna, and at least one hot tub (some even have as many as seven or eight).
 Thankfully, the pools have heated water, making them accessible all year round.

 Think of Icelandic swimming pools as more like a luxury spa than your everyday communal pool at home.

-Additionally, if you're looking for something even more natural, there is the geothermally warmed up water by Reykjavík beach, Nautholsvik, and a small foot bath called Kvika, found by Grotta Lighthouse.
+If you're looking for something even more natural, there is the geothermally-heated water by Reykjavík beach, Nautholsvik, and a small foot bath by Grotta Lighthouse called Kvika.
 Both of these small pools have free entry.

 Photo from Reykjavik.is

-If you're staying in central Reykjavík, the obvious choice would be to attend Sundhöll Reykjavíkur, situated only a few hundred metres behind the mighty Hallgrímskirkja Church.
+If you're staying in central Reykjavík, the obvious choice would be to attend Sundhöll Reykjavíkur, situated only a few hundred meters behind the mighty Hallgrímskirkja Church.

-This swimming pool, housed in a building dating back from 1937 (the oldest pool within Reykjavík) was renovated in 2017 with a brand new outdoor pool, hot tubs and a sauna.
+This swimming pool, housed in a building dating back to 1937 (the oldest pool in Reykjavík), was renovated in 2017.

-Previously it only had an indoor pool and 2 outdoor hot tubs, but now has both an indoor and outdoor pool, 2 saunas, 3 hot tubs, one children's pool and a cold tub.
+Previously it only had an indoor pool and two outdoor hot tubs, but now has an indoor and outdoor pool, two saunas, three hot tubs, one children's pool, and a cold tub.

-Another popular pool in central Reykjavík is Vesturbæjarlaug, the swimming pool in the west part of the city.
+Another popular pool in central Reykjavík is Vesturbæjarlaug, the swimming pool in the city's western area.

-This is an outdoor pool with a few hot tubs and a couple of saunas; a popular hangout spot for locals and travellers alike.
+Vesturbæjarlaug is an outdoor pool with a few hot tubs and a couple of saunas and is a popular hangout spot for locals and travelers alike.

-There's also a lovely café situated right across the street from the pool, Kaffi Vest, that is perfect for a warming cuppa after relaxing in a hot tub.
+There's also a lovely café situated right across the street from the pool, Kaffi Vest, perfect for a warming cuppa after relaxing in a hot tub.

 A third one, and the largest pool in Reykjavík, is Laugardalslaug pool.

-This one is situated within Reykjavík's recreational centre, Laugardalur, where you can also find: a sports hall, a botanical garden, a family park & zoo, a sculpture museum, a large gym (World Class), a spa (Laugar Spa) and a skating rink.
+This pool sits within Reykjavík's recreational center, Laugardalur, where you can also find: a sports hall, a botanical garden, a family park & zoo, a sculpture museum, a large gym (World Class), a spa (Laugar Spa), and a skating rink.

-Given the wealth of attractions on offer here, Laugardalslaug is the perfect place to bring the whole family.
+Given the wealth of attractions offered here, Laugardalslaug is the perfect place to bring the whole family.

 Read about: What to Do With Young Kids in the Reykjavík Area